 Fats have been much maligned in the past thirty years, but they are essential nutrients.
 Fat makes you feel full, and it makes things taste good.
 In addition, our bodies need the fat in foods to absorb vitamins like vitamin A for healthy skin and eyes; vitamins D and K for healthy bones and blood; and vitamin E for its antioxidant properties.
 Fats from whole foods -such as those found in dairy products, nuts, seeds, meats, and fish - contribute to healthy nerve development, hormonal balance, and sustained energy.

 Find out more about this book:Our Bodies, Ourselves: A New Edition for a New Era

-Mehmet Oz, MD, Cardiology, answeredWhen it comes to fat, your brain actually needs healthy fat in your diet.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWhen it comes to fat, your brain actually needs healthy fat in your diet.
 Fat in your brain is not excess-calorie fat; it’s used to mylenate (or hard-wire) your neural pathways.
 The fat helps you learn or get more coordinated.
 Without adequate fat, your brain capacity shrinks.
 DHA omega-3 fat makes up about 60 percent of the fat in your brain.
 It is your “smart fat.”